Sally Morris Clark

 Artist Statement

-My work is centrally themed around the patterns and textures of the natural world and the subsequent repetition that occurs.
-Inspiration is taken from the most simplistic and irregular occurrences, such as cracked earth, wave patterns, archipelagos and dunes.
-For me, representing these patterns often in a grid-like and structured format creates an interesting juxtaposition between the regular and the irregular.
+My work centers on the patterns and textures of the natural world and the repetition that emerges within them.
+I find inspiration in simple and irregular occurrences, such as cracked earth, wave patterns, archipelagos, and dunes.
+Representing these patterns in a grid-like, structured format creates an interesting juxtaposition between the regular and the irregular.

 Artist Background